 Djibouti votes as president Guelleh seeks a 5th term

-MOGADISHU, Somalia (AP) — The Horn of African country of Djibouti is going to the polls on Friday as President Ismail Omar Guelleh seeks a fifth term in the small but strategically important nation home to military bases for the United States, China and others.
+MOGADISHU, Somalia (AP) — The Horn of African country of Djibouti went to the polls peacefully on Friday as President Ismail Omar Guelleh seeks a fifth term in the small but strategically important nation home to military bases for the United States, China and others.

 Critics call the president a heavy-handed dictator, but others in Djibouti see him as a driving force in the country’s development and relative stability.
 The country is located on the Red Sea along one of the world’s busiest shipping lanes.